MohammadArshad0786/mytharaq/README.md

-# Mytharaq (MYQ)
+# Mytharaq

-Official repository for Mytharaq (MYQ), a Solana-based community token project.
+Official repository for Mytharaq  , a Solana-based community token project.

 ## Overview
-Mytharaq (MYQ) is a community-driven SPL token built on Solana.
+Mytharaq  is a community-driven SPL token built on Solana.
 It is designed for decentralized trading and liquidity participation within the Solana ecosystem.

 ## Token Information
+- Tiken Name: Mytharaq
 - Symbol: MYQ
 - Blockchain: Solana
 - Token Standard: SPL Token (Token Program)